arex388/Arex388.AspNetCore/README.md

         public string UserLovesArex388 => Accessor.HttpContext.User.GetValue("LovesArex388");
     }

+#### AntiFaviconMiddleware

+The annoying, unsolicited, requests to `/favicon.ico` that browsers love to do has been, well, annoying me.
+Because it get's processed all the way up the stack in my case it's triggering double the amount of database queries for user details.
+I've added this middleware to just intercept it and return a 404 as soon as possible.

+	public void Configure(
+		IApplicationBuilder app) {
+		app.UseStaticFiles();
+		app.UseAntiFavicon();
+	}

 #### HtmlMinifierMiddleware

 The `HtmlMinifierMiddleware` intercepts the response being returned and minifies the HTML using the HtmlAgilityPack. <strike>Ideally you should use it right before using Mvc.
-</strike> The `UseMvc` extension is no longer relevant in ASP.NET Core 3.0, so I would recommend using it right after the call to `UseStaticFiles`.
+</strike> The `UseMvc` extension is no longer relevant in ASP.NET Core 3.0, so I would recommend using it right after the call to `UseStaticFiles` and `UseAntiFavicon`.

 	public void Configure(
 		IApplicationBuilder app) {
 		app.UseStaticFiles();
+		app.UseAntiFavicon();
 		app.UseHtmlMinifier();
 	}